-The Daly City climate action plan titled, "The Daly City Green Vision – TEN for TWENTY," focuses on actions the City organization has already taken and can take over the next ten years to reduce its carbon footprint.
-While this plan focuses only on City operations, one key goal is to engage the community in the creation of a community based strategy for reducing our community’s adverse impact on the ecology of our planet.
+The Daly City climate action plan titled, "The Daly City Green Vision - Ten for Twenty (PDF)," focuses on actions the City organization has already taken and can take over the next ten years to reduce its carbon footprint.
+While this plan focuses only on City operations, one key goal is to engage the community in the creation of a community-based strategy for reducing our community's adverse impact on the ecology of our planet.

 The following programs and initiatives have been put in place to help us meet our Climate Action Plan goals:

 - Amberwood Senior Apartments Energy Efficiency Upgrades (PDF) - Case Study for Multifamily Buildings - Through the Bay Area Multifamily Building Enhancements Program, Amberwood received $97,500 in cash rebates and free technical assistance to complete a variety of energy upgrades that have produced 25% energy savings!

 - Bay Area Sunshares - Daly City joined nearly 40 cities and employers across the Bay Area to offer discounts on solar systems and zero-emission vehicles.
 Learn more about your clean energy options, even if you are a renter.
 Limited time only.
 Attend a free workshop at City Hall on September 29th to learn more.
 Sign up to receive your free, no-obligation quotes by November 4th.

 - Citywide Composting Program - All residents and businesses now have the opportunity to participate in the new curbside collection of organic waste.
 Food scraps and food-soiled paper products can now be diverted from the landfill and instead turned into nutrient-dense compost.
 Use your green compost cart and kitchen pails to collect all organic waste.